 Connecting a 60Hz motor to a 50Hz power supply is a more delicate matter.
 Reducing speed at the same voltage can saturate the magnetic core of the motor, increasing current and overheating the unit.
 The simplest way to prevent saturation is by lowering the input voltage, and ideally the V/Hz ratio should stay constant:

-A 60Hz motor operating at 50Hz is at 83.3% of its rated frequency.
+- A 60Hz motor operating at 50Hz is at 83.3% of its rated frequency.

-To keep the V/Hz ratio constant, the input voltage should also be reduced to 83.3%.
+- To keep the V/Hz ratio constant, the input voltage should also be reduced to 83.3%.

-If the electric motor normally operates at 240V and 60Hz, the input voltage at 50Hz should be 200V to keep a ratio of 4 V/Hz.
+- If the electric motor normally operates at 240V and 60Hz, the input voltage at 50Hz should be 200V to keep a ratio of 4 V/Hz.

 Motor Wiring and Number of Poles

-For 50 Hz motors, the corresponding speeds are 3,000 rpm at 2 poles, and 1,500 rpm at 4 poles.
+- For 50 Hz motors, the speed is 3,000 rpm with 2 poles, and 1,500 rpm with 4 poles.

 The concept can be summarized with the following equation:

-If the motor is synchronous, the rotor uses a permanent magnet or electromagnet to rotate at the calculated speed.
+- In a synchronous motor, the rotor uses a permanent magnet or electromagnet to rotate at the calculated speed.